Voyage of the Damned (Doctor Who): Plot

 The Doctor uses the Host to reach the bridge, where he uses the heat from entry into the Earth's atmosphere to restart the ship's engines.
 After stabilising the ship, the Doctor realises that the teleport bracelet Astrid was wearing backed up her molecular pattern.
 However, the damaged system can only partially regenerate Astrid.
-The Doctor reluctantly allows her to dissipate into atoms, so she can fulfil her dream of exploring the universe.
+Astrid reappears spectral and bewildered, as the Doctor gives her a goodbye kiss before freeing her sentient atoms (described as "stardust") to roam space as energy.

+In "Journey's End", Davros taunts the Doctor about the countless people who have died for him.
+A clip from "Voyage of the Damned" featuring Astrid is shown as part of a montage.

 Production

 Casting

-During the third series press launch in March 2007, the production team was approached by William Baker, Kylie Minogue's creative director, about her appearing in the show.
-Executive producer Julie Gardner replied that Minogue could guest star if her schedule was free.
-Minogue officially registered her interest on 26 March 2007 and was subsequently given a one-off role as the Doctor's companion.
-Minogue's appearance would allow the show to easily transfer the lead companion role from Martha Jones (Freema Agyeman) to "Penny"—the intended companion for the fourth series, eventually replaced by Catherine Tate as Donna Noble—and provide a "big name" star to appear in the Christmas special.
-Her casting was first reported in the News of the World in April 2007.
-Davies initially dismissed the story, but Baker and Minogue contemporaneously confirmed she would star in the show.
-Her role was officially confirmed on 3 July 2007.
-Both Minogue and Doctor Who had acknowledged each other before: "The Idiot's Lantern" mentions Minogue as a real person; and Baker, a fan of Doctor Who, included aspects of the classic series in Minogue's tours: the Raston Warriors (from The Five Doctors) in the Fever tour; and the Cybermen in the Showgirl tour.

 Clive Swift and Geoffrey Palmer have had previous roles in Doctor Who.
 Swift portrayed Jobel in Revelation of the Daleks (1985), while Palmer played Undersecretary Masters in Doctor Who and the Silurians (1970), and the Administrator in The Mutants (1972).
 Jessica Martin had played Mags in The Greatest Show in the Galaxy (1988–89).
 In addition, Bernard Cribbins played Tom Campbell in Daleks' Invasion Earth 2150 A.D., the second Doctor Who feature-film adaptation starring Peter Cushing as well as Arnold Korns in the audio play Horror of Glam Rock.
 Colin McFarlane, who provided the voices of the Heavenly Host for the episode, went on to play General Pierce in Torchwood: Children of Earth (2009), before later reappearing in Doctor Who as Moran in "Under the Lake".
 Jimmy Vee had previously played aliens in "The End of the World" and "Aliens of London" (2005), and would later play other aliens in "The End of Time" (2009–10) and "The Caretaker" (2014).